Is conflict a topic covered in your management training? It should be.

 We all make assumptions about the rules of any game, based on how we have played it before or played something similar.
 But anyone who has encountered “house rules” during a game knows that conflict can arise when these rules aren’t understood by everyone.
 That’s why they need to be explained.
 Do managers know their team’s “house rules”?
 Have they helped to set them?

 Managers can learn how to define and address the customs and conventions of their teams.
 They can use these as a way of building a stronger team.
 It can be helpful to have a facilitator come in and ask questions such as these: How does your team define the difference between debating and fighting?
 What’s not OK to do if you’re upset?
 What is OK and expected?
 What does it mean if someone is silent?
-How you will hold each other accountable for a missed deadline or a rude comment?
+How will you hold each other accountable for a missed deadline or a rude comment?
 When do you need consensus?
 Is there a difference in what behaviors are acceptable based on gender or ethnicity?
 Has the introduction of younger staff or from a new location changed how the group expresses itself?
 Everyone needs to freely participate, so often it’s best not to have the manager lead this discussion.

 After learning more about the culture of their team, managers can explicitly set expectations that create a culture of respect that assumes positive intent.
 These expectations can also be shared when onboarding new team members.